hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 # Google Provider Configuration Reference

--> Try out Terraform 0.12 with the Google provider! `google` and `google-beta` are 0.12-compatible from `2.5.0` onwards.

 The `google` and `google-beta` provider blocks are used to configure the credentials you use to authenticate with GCP, as well as a default project and location (`zone` and/or `region`) for your resources.